NFU Mutual Enjoy Staffordshire Tourism Awards

-As in 2016, VE judges will ‘mystery shop’ as many categories as possible, so businesses should only apply if they are open for business for at least part of the period from third week in October 2016 to third week in February 2017.
+VE judges will ‘mystery shop’ as many categories as possible, so businesses should only apply if they are open for business for at least part of the period from third week in October 2016 to third week in February 2017.

 All shortlisted businesses (only) will receive verbal and written feedback.

-As in 2016, applicants must agree to reimburse the judge and partner for any overnight stay, any meals taken or entrance fees paid.
+Applicants must agree to reimburse the judge and partner for any overnight stay, any meals taken or entrance fees paid.

-Follow the link for full details on what the Judges require
+for full details on what the Judges require

 Enjoy Staffordshire Rules